Should you pay for Spotify playlist placements?

 By getting your songs real listeners, the tracks are going to get essential Spotify streamer data.

-This listeners data is going to help you get in the algorithm playlist such as Release Radar and Discover Weekly.
+This listener data is going to help you get in the algorithm playlist such as Release Radar and Discover Weekly.

 An artist that doesn't wanna invest in their song's promo won't really go anywhere...

-Don't forget that there are over 60,000 tracks being uploaded by artists on Spotify every single day!
+Don't forget that over 60,000 tracks are being uploaded by artists on Spotify every single day!

 Good news: any Spotify playlist that you get through Boost Collective is extremely effective!